insert-zkm/QTConsoleFileManager/README.md

 When a change in the state of the observed file occurs (an event occurs), the corresponding message should be displayed on the screen.

 In this implementation, we use the signal-slot connection mechanism to ensure the handling of the observed file change events.

+## Test cases
+- check if tracking file contains only once